Home

 When working with powder, particularly on a dark background, it is necessary to build the colors up in layers to prevent the base color showing through the powder.

-In this plate red fusing glass is topped with a piece of black glass to which the powder is added, tack fused, stringers added, fully fused and then slumped in a glass slumping mold.
+In this plate red fusing glass is topped with a piece of black to which the powder is added, tack fused, stringers added, fully fused and then slumped in a glass slumping mold.

-Colors and size can be altered to suit mold size.
-This can also be made as a flat coaster, this type of design will produce some brilliantly colored glass art.
+It can also be made as a flat coaster, this type of design will produce some brilliantly colored pieces.

-Spring green glass powder.
+Spring green and red glass powder.

-Colored glass stringers.
+Colored stringers.

-Glass glue.
+Fusers glue.

-One glass sifter.
+One sifter.

 Kiln wash or thinfire paper.